Thick Forests: Parameterisation

-Conversely, suppose we have an FPT algorithm with $\nu$ as parameter which returns $H'\in{\sT_\nu}$ with $H'\in\thin G$ and $|V(H')|\leq\nu$.
-Since $G\in\thksf\sT$, all other graphs $H''\in \thin G$ can be formed by contracting thick edges and/or stretching thick vertices of $G$, by Remark~\ref{rem:unique}.
-We generate all such graphs $H''$ by performing valid stretches and contractions.
-There are at most $2^{|E(H')|+|V(H')|}\leq2^{\nu(\nu+1)/2}$ ways of doing this.
-If $H''\notin\sT$ or $|V(H'')|\neq\nu$ then it can be discarded.
-We then check if any of these $H''$ is isomorphic to $H$.
+Conversely, suppose we have an FPT algorithm with $\nu$ as parameter which returns $H'\in\thin G\cap\sT_{\nu}$.
+Since $G\in\thksf\sT$, its neighbourhoods are unipolar.
+Then vertices can only be moved into one of the identified neighbours of any node $\bs u$, from Cor.~\ref{cor:neighbour}.
+It follows that $H'$ is the same as $H$ up to contracting full links and/or splitting nodes.
+So any other graph $H''\in \thin G\cap\sT_\nu$ can be formed by contracting the links and/or splitting the nodes of $G$.
+We generate all such graphs $H''$ by performing sequences of valid splits and contractions.

+There are at most $2^{|\ES(H')|}\leq2^{\nu^2}$ ways of contracting full links of $G$.
+Since $\dg(\bs u)< \nu$ for $\bs u\in H'$, there are less than $2^{\nu}$ ways of splitting $\bs u$ so that the neighbourhoods of its two parts are disjoint, and thus $2^{\nu^2}$ overall.
+Thus we generate less than $2^{2\nu^2}$ graphs $H''$.
+If $H''\notin\sT$ or $|\VS(H'')|\neq\nu$ then $H''$ can be discarded.
+For the remainder, we check if $H''$ is isomorphic to $H$.
 At worst, this requires comparing all $\nu!$ relabellings of $H$ with $H''$.
-This gives an FPT algorithm to decide if $G\in\thksf{\sT_\nu}$. \end{proof} We now show that \begin{thm} Recognition of $G\in\thksf{\sT_\nu}$ with parameter $\nu$ is in FPT. \end{thm} \begin{proof} We first check whether $G\in\thksf\sF$.
-If so, we accept $G$ and stop.
-If $G$ has more than one component, we run the following on all components.
-If all are accepted, $G$ is accepted.
-Otherwise, $G$ is rejected.
+This gives an FPT algorithm for recognising $G\in\thksf H$. \end{proof} We now show that \begin{thm} Recognition of $G\in\thksf{\sT_\nu}$ with parameter $\nu$ is in FPT. \end{thm} \begin{proof} First we check whether all components of $G$ are all cliques and cobipartite graphs, using the method of section~\ref{sec:cobip}.
+If so, the thin graph $H$ has only isolated verticess and edge.
+If so, we accept \ifff $H\in\sG_\nu$.

-Otherwise, we examine all vertices $v\in G$ using the initialisation method for recognising \thksf\sF described in section~\ref{sec:recog}.
-By Remark~\ref{rem:unipolar}, if $G\in\thksf\sT$, $\Nb[v]$ must be unipolar.
-So we can use the procedure of section~\ref{sec:unipolar} to check this.
-If this fails for any $v$, $G\notin\thksf\sT$, so we reject $G$ and stop.
-Otherwise we have a decomposition of $N[v]$ into a hub $\bs h_v$ and satellites.
-This requires $\cO(mn^2)$ time in total.